K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 ```

 ##### 2. Create Mysql and Cubrid Table
-- A table must be created at the DB to function as managing organization of the Sample App.
+- A table must be created at the DB to function as the managing organization of the Sample App.
 - For more information on how to add tables to Mysql and Cubrid, refer to 'Client Tool Connection' in the OpenPaaS Mysql, Cubrid Service Pack Installation Guide.
-- Execute the table creation sql below using the Client tool.
-(Both Mysql and Cubrid can be created with the same sql.)
+- Execute the table creation SQL below using the Client tool.
+(Both Mysql and Cubrid can be created with the same SQL.)

 ```
 DROP TABLE IF EXISTS ORG_TBL;